• Skip to primary navigation

 In case the reader can’t load the image, an alternative (alt) text ensures they still catch the information about the image.
 As much as possible, include the SEO catchphrases in the alt text.

 Structured data also helps search engines interpret your images and, consequently, increases the chances of ranking.
-It can give you a fleshed out listing in the Image Search.
-This also enables Google to display detailed product information in Google Images and entice readers to go to your site.
+It can give you a fleshed-out listing in the Image Search.
+This also enables Google to display detailed product information in Google Images and entices readers to go to your site.

 While it’s not a popular technique, optimizing image search can give you an advantage SEO-wise.
 After all, the competition grows tougher each year.
 In 2020, go beyond traditional keywords and take advantage of image search optimization before your competitors do.